 Now that we have confirmed how Gyeon Q² Mohs differs to rival products, we can look at the benefits it offers.
 Firstly, because it contains no alcohol, it doesn't flash off rapidly upon contact, which makes it easier to apply.
 Secondly, because it forms a pore-free composite as it cures, it produces a substantially harder and more durable coating than rival products.
 We've tested this by subjecting Gyeon Q² Mohs to a brutal decontamination test, in which selected panels were: (i) treated with a spirit-based tar remover; (ii) treated with a strong acid-based fallout remover; (iii) clayed with a mild clay bar, and; (iv) treated with neat isopropyl alcohol.
 The net effect of this treatment was negligible; the panels were left beading just as strongly as the day the Gyeon Q² Mohs was first applied.
 Furthermore, in a long-term test on a daily driver, we observed clear signs of functioning protection through to the two year mark, which places Gyeon Q² Mohs in a league of its own in terms of durability.

 You should apply Gyeon Q² Mohs in a dry place out of direct sunlight.
 In all cases, prepare the surfaces you are going to treat in the normal way (wash > decontaminate > polish), and then do a wipe down with Gyeon Q²M Prep to ensure that they are spotlessly clean.
 Next, using the supplied dropping pipette, lightly wet one of the supplied Gyeon Q²M Applicator Suedes with Gyeon Q² Mohs, wrap it around the supplied Gyeon Q²M Applicator Block and begin wiping it evenly on to the first panel, using light pressure and overlapping strokes.
-You should aim to treat no more than a single panel at a time, because after an initial volatilization period of 3-5 minutes you must then buff off the (still wet) residue as quickly as possible, i.e. before it dries out and begins to harden.
+You should aim to treat no more than a single panel at a time, because after an initial volatilization period of 1-2 minutes you must then buff off the (still wet) residue as quickly as possible, i.e. before it begins to harden.
 Buffing off is best accomplished with a PB Super Buffing Towel using moderate speed and pressure in order to fully remove the residue and reveal an intense streak-free shine.
 Using a bright light, check the panel carefully for any smears and remove them before moving on; failure to remove smears fully can result in them hardening to the point of being impossible to remove without machine polishing, so make sure you are thorough!